DarrelASandbox/playground-security/README.md

 &nbsp;

 - **Federated Identity**
-  - A federated identity in information technology is the means of linking a person's electronic identity and attributes, stored across multiple distinct **identity mangement** systems.
+  - A federated identity in information technology is the means of linking a person's electronic identity and attributes, stored across multiple distinct **identity management** systems.
   - [Federated identity is related to single sign-on (SSO)](https://doubleoctopus.com/blog/standards-regulations/federated-identity-vs-single-sign-on/), in which a user's single authentication ticket, or token, is trusted across multiple IT systems or even organizations.
   - The "federation" of identity, describes the technologies, standards and use-cases which serve to enable the portability of identity information across otherwise autonomous security domains.
   - Technologies: